apache/druid/docs/tutorials/tutorial-compaction.md

 ![Compacted segments intermediate state 2](../assets/tutorial-compaction-04.png "Compacted segments intermediate state 2")

 The new compacted segments have a more recent version than the original segments.
-Even though the Druid Console dispalys both sets of segments, queries only read from the new compacted segments.
+Even though the Druid console displays both sets of segments, queries only read from the new compacted segments.

 Running a COUNT query on `compaction-tutorial` again to verify the number of rows remains 39,244: